laxmikant-ainapure/upcxx/INSTALL-rewrite.md

 <c++ compiler> $($upcxx LDFLAGS) my-app1.o my-app2.o $($upcxx LIBFLAGS)
 ```

-Be sure that the `<c++ compiler>` used to build your application is the
+The `<c++ compiler>` used to build the application must be the
-same one UPC\+\+'s installation used.
+same as the one used for the UPC\+\+ installation.

 For an example of a Makefile which builds UPC++ applications, look at
 `example/prog-guide/Makefile`.
 This directory also has code for running
-all the examples given in the guide.
+all the examples given in the programmer's guide.
 To use that `Makefile`, first set
 the `UPCXX_INSTALL` shell variable to the `<upcxx-install-path>`.

-# UPC\+\+ Backends #
+## UPC\+\+ Backends ##

 UPC\+\+ provides multiple "backends" offering the user flexibility to
 choose the means by which the parallel communication facilities are
 implemented.
-At the moment, these backends are characterized by three
+Those backends are characterized by three dimensions:
-dimensions: conduit, thread-mode, and code-mode.
-The conduit and
+conduit, thread-mode, and code-mode.
+The conduit and thread-mode
-thread-mode parameters map directly to the GASNet concepts of the same
+parameters map directly to the GASNet concepts of the same name (for
-name.
-Code-mode selects between highly optimized code and highly
+more explanation, see below).
+Code-mode selects between highly
-debuggable code.
-The `upcxx-meta` script will assume sensible defaults
+optimized code and highly debuggable code.
+The `upcxx-meta` script
-for these paramters based on the installation configuration.
-The
+will assume sensible defaults for these parameters based on the
-following environment variables can be set to influence which backend
+installation configuration.
+The following environment variables can be
-`upcxx-meta` selects.
+set to influence which backend `upcxx-meta` selects:

 * `UPCXX_GASNET_CONDUIT=[smp|udp|aries]`: The GASNet conduit to use.
   `smp` is the typical high-performance choice for single-node
-  multi-core runs. `udp` is a useful low-performance alternative for
+  multi-core runs, `udp` is a useful low-performance alternative for
-  testing and debugging.
-And `aries` is the high-performance Cray XC
+  testing and debugging, and `aries` is the high-performance Cray XC
   network.
 The default value is platform dependent.
 * `UPCXX_THREADMODE=[seq|par]`: The value `seq` limits the
   application to only calling "communicating" upcxx routines from the